chuiyunjun/Running-man/README.md

 Running Man is written in verilog and tested with a DE1-SOC board

 ## 1. Modules We Created
-- datapath.v: Output unit to pass values into the VGA_ADAPTER
+- datapath.v: Output unit to pass values into the VGA_ADAPTER and FSM
-- delay_counter.v: Used to change the 50MHZ clk to the 60HZ required for the monitor
+- delay_counter.v: Used to change the 50MHZ clk to the 60HZ required for the monitor passed to frame_counter
 - frame_counter.v: Counts the frames to be passed into FSM for processing
-- fsm.v: Control unit to understand the inputs passed in from other modules
+- fsm.v: Control unit to understand the inputs passed in from other modules controls datapath, scorecounter.
-- randomshapes.v: Generates the random obstacles the User will face
+- randomshapes.v: Generates the random obstacles the User will face passed to fsm
-- scorecounter.v: Counts the score 1 point per second until the player loses
+- scorecounter.v: Counts the score 1 point per second until the player loses recieves stop from fsm
-- xCounter.v: Counts the position of the obstacles coming towards to the user
+- xCounter.v: Counts the position of the obstacles coming towards to the user passed to fsm and datapath
-- yBox.v: Calculates the players Y position after input movements
+- yBox.v: Calculates the players Y position after input movements passed to fsm and datapath

 ## 2. Resources Used
 - [vga adapter](http://www.eecg.utoronto.ca/~jayar/ece241_08F/vga/): Was used to render the images displayed on the monitor